Klay Thompson's Status For Timberwolves-Warriors Game

 The Golden State Warriors are hosting the Minnesota Timberwolves at Chase Center in San Francisco, California, on Thursday night.

-For the game, they will have Klay Thompson available, because the five-time All-Star is not on the injury report.
+For the game, they will have Klay Thompson in the starting lineup, and the five-time All-Star is not on the injury report.

 The status of Thomson can be seen in the tweet that is embedded below from the Twitter account of The Athletic's Anthony Slater.